spraints/icc/_posts/2015-08-30-matt-goes-to-soccer.md

 Blasters blasted through the air.
 Light sabers sliced the debris.
 Bad guys were fighting good guys, and it looked like the bad guys had the upper hand.

-ricc turned off the TV.
+{{site.ricc}} turned off the TV.
 "TV is so unrealistic," he announced.
 "It's nothing like real life."

 "What do you mean?" {{site.bicc}} asked.

 "I mean, the bad guys are always so dumb!
 Once we show up, it's only like two seconds before they're in the slammer and their junk is in the junk yard.
 Bad guys are super dumb."

-bicc started to say, "Don't you remember that one time when," but he didn't finish, because there was a huge explosion outside!
+{{site.bicc}} started to say, "Don't you remember that one time when," but he didn't finish, because there was a huge explosion outside!
 It sounded right outside the door! {{site.ricc}} and {{site.bicc}} both jumped.

 They ran to the door and looked outside.
 Of course, by this time they were changed into their ninja suits.
 The front yard looked normal, so they continued out to the street.
 When they looked around, they saw a huge column of smoke rising a bit north of town.
 They rushed to their cool bots and headed off.